apache/james-project/src/adr/0041-james-servers-offering.md

 ssl.keystore.password=xyz
 ```

-Disclaimer: these are meant as examples to highlight the use of the basic server.
+Disclaimer: these are only meant as examples to highlight what configuration could look like for the Basic Server.
 The
-exact basic server configuration format would need to be discussed elsewhere.
+exact Basic Server configuration format would need to be discussed elsewhere.